mhvwerts/pHfork/README.md

-# pHcalc (a fork)
+# pHfork

-This is a forked version of *pHcalc* adapted for use in our lab.
-The original can be found at <https://github.com/rnelsonchem/pHcalc>

-*pHcalc* is a Python (Python 3.8 or later) library for systematic calculations of aqueous solution pH, distribution diagrams, and titration curves, using the simple law of mass action.
+*pHfork* is a Python (Python 3.8 or later) library for calculations of aqueous solution pH, ionic strength, distribution diagrams, and titration curves, using the simple law of mass action.
+It is a strongly modified version (a 'fork') of *pHcalc* adapted for work in our lab.
+The original *pHcalc* can be found at <https://github.com/rnelsonchem/pHcalc>

-Its only [dependencies](#dependencies) are Numpy and Scipy.
+*pHfork* is 'pure scientific Python': its only [dependencies](#dependencies) are NumPy and SciPy.
 If you will be plotting the data, then there is an optional dependency on `matplotlib` as well.
-For running the comparison between *pHcalc* and *PHREEQC*, `phreeqpython` is needed.
+For running the comparison between *pHfork* and *PHREEQC*, `phreeqpython` is needed.

-All property data (Ka's or pKa's, Kw, etc.) should be provided by the user (who should look them up in reliable literature references). *pHcalc* is not a database, it only solves the coupled mass-action equilibrium equations with the parameters (chemical property data) given by the user.
+All property data (Ka's or pKa's, Kw, etc.) should be provided by the user (who should look them up in reliable literature references). *pHfork* is not a database, it only solves the coupled mass-action equilibrium equations with the parameters (chemical property data) given by the user.
 The calculations considers 'effective' equilibrium constants, and ignores any changes in activity coefficients.

 # Installation and development